dkharazi/oldnotes/basic_statistics/03_randomness_and_stochasticity.md

+## Stochasticity
+- A stochastic process is a sequence of random variables
+	- It’s common to write the successive random variables S0, S1, ...St, ...Sn, which all belong to the same function.
+Therefore, the space each of these random variables lives over is the same, and when we need to talk about that space, then we’ll talk about S, and realizations will be s

 ## Determinism
 - Determinism is a property of a process (i.e. function, system, experiment, etc.)
 	- Processes are either deterministic or stochastic